 You are here

 For the last three decades, NDI has worked with Georgia’s parliament, political parties, and civil society to improve their responsiveness and accountability to the public, and enhance citizen engagement in decision-making processes.
 At both local and national levels, NDI partners with party factions and elected officials to consult with citizens, incorporate their feedback on policies and draft legislation, and improve cooperation with civil society.
+NDI supports civil society with strategic planning and communications support to improve their ability to advocate on behalf of citizens.
 The Institute’s public opinion research provides political and civic leaders regular information on citizens’ concerns and priorities to encourage evidence-based policy discussions.
-NDI also supports efforts to strengthen women’s political participation, representation and leadership in public institutions and in the policy-making process.
+NDI also supports efforts to strengthen women’s and youth’s political participation, representation and leadership in public institutions and in the policy-making process.

 News and Publications

 NDI's work upholds the idea that democracy is a human right – a principle enshrined in the Universal Declaration of Human Rights.
 But it's a human right that many around the world still struggle to attain.
 You can be part of the solution.
 Join the movement for democracy.